vanhoefm/fragattacks/research/README.md

   In mixed mode frames using the MAC address of the AP or client as sender MAC address were only being injected when injected _after_ authentication.
 Before authenticating, these frames were dropped.
 In mixed client/monitor mode, the sequence counter of injected frames was being overwritten.
-  In mixed AP/monitor mode, we were unable to inject frames towards the client when using the MAC address of the AP as the sender MAC address _correctly_ (without the sequence counter being overwritten - we confirmed this with a fragmented ping against a client).
+  In mixed AP/monitor mode, I was unable to inject frames towards the client when using the MAC address of the AP as the sender MAC address _correctly_ (without the sequence counter being overwritten - I confirmed this with a fragmented ping against a client).

   **TODO: test mixed mode with patched drivers**

-  **Note: with an ath9k_htc we cannot inject frames with spoofed MAC addresses before and after** **authenticating in AP/monitor mode?
+  **Note: with an ath9k_htc I cannot inject frames with spoofed MAC addresses before and after** **authenticating in AP/monitor mode?
 It does inject frames (incorrectly) in client/monitor mode.**
   _This was likely because capturing with the Intel 3160 was very unreliable._